Vehicle registration plates of South Korea: Pre-1973

 Few examples of designs prior to 1973 remain in existence, and they are no longer valid.
 The most recent design is similar to the ones that followed, but the positions of some elements are different.
 These early plates are typically white with blue lettering, a color scheme still used today for motorcycle plates.

 1973–2003

-Upon initial inspection, plates issued during this era seem to closely resemble those used in Japan (see Japanese license plates for examples).
+Upon initial inspection, plates issued during this era seem to closely resemble those used in Japan (see Japanese license plates for examples), with green backgrounds and white serials.
 The plates are approximately the same width and height as North American or Japanese number plates.
 They measure 335 mm wide by 170 mm high for passenger vehicles, and 440 mm wide by 220 mm high for large trucks and buses.
 The information is arranged into two lines.

 The first line, occupying the upper third of the plate, identifies the province or special city that issued the plate and the vehicle class.

 The vehicle classes are as follows: